jinju2828/jinju2828/README.md

 ### 👋 WELCOME TO MY GITHUB

 Hi eveyone!
-I'm Jinju (she/her), originally from Korea - which part of Korea, North or South?
+I'm Jinju, originally from Korea - which part of Korea, North or South?
 The answer is West.
 <br />I'm located in the SF bay area now.😊

 ### 💻 TECH